stormbl8/LaravelDevelopment/README.md

 * `composer create-project laravel/laravel .`

 * Once this is completed, navigate to http://localhost/ which should display the default Laravel welcome page.
+* for phpadmin page; navigate to http://localhost:8080 (by default with my .env settings) which should display the default PhpAdminPage.

 ##  Configuration and Usage